dipsywong98/arena/readme.md

 ### Notation

-There are 7 columns in the connnect 4 game, namely A, B, C, D, E, F, G.
+There are 7 columns in the connnect 4 game, namely A, B, C, D, E, F, G. Each column can at max put 6 tokens

 ### How to play